How to cope with COVID-19 related sleep disorders

 Light, sleep and bedroom

-It has been scientifically documented how exposure to light plays a crucial role in helping our bodies understand and determine the sleep patterns.
-It is critical therefore that we spend some time in morning sun light to send a signal to the body that it is time to be awake and active.
+It has been scientifically documented that exposure to light plays a crucial role in helping our bodies understand and determine sleep patterns.
+It is critical therefore that we spend some time in the morning sunlight to send a signal to the body that it is time to be awake and active.
 These light-based cues to our body constitute what is labelled as the circadian rhythm.

 Dr Gagan Mehrotra, a physician says that he has examined patients who have suffered from not just insomnia but associated restless leg syndrome with anosmia and ageusia.

-Advocating limits on intake of news related to the pandemic, Dr Mehrotra says that one should limit onself otherwise the quantum of negative news might overwhelm an individual.
-‘One should never try to drink from the firehose of constant social media, television and other form of news which gushes out in a unrelenting torrent.’
+Advocating limits on the intake of news related to the pandemic, Dr Mehrotra says that one should limit oneself otherwise the quantum of negative news might overwhelm an individual.
+‘One should never try to drink from the firehose of constant social media, television and other form of news which gushes out in an unrelenting torrent.’

 The sleeping place or the bedroom should have the kind of ambience which tends to relax rather than excite an individual.
-Which is why he says TV’s and other electronic devices in the bedroom are not welcome.
+This is why he says TVs and other electronic devices in the bedroom are not welcome.

 Stating that right from the colour scheme of the bedroom which he says ought to be ‘soothing to the senses’, Dr Mehrotra says that a good, solid, comfortable bed with attendant pillows and other sleeping paraphernalia will aid in the right quantity and quality of sleep.